-- You can leave it as is, or decorate with sliced almonds (see my version below) or coconut.
+- You can leave it as is, or decorate with sliced almonds (see my version above) or coconut.

 Freezing and storage : The tree cake tastes better when you wait one day before eating it.
 Eat within a week.
 Store in an airtight container, but not in the fridge.
 Freezing is possible: cut into portions, wrap tightly in cling film and freeze up to two months.